Off my Bucket List, On my Brag List: The highest, The Farthest, The Most Difficult and The Most Beautiful Mountains

 Mt.
 Apo (Kapatagan-Kidapawan traverse)

-The first sighting of the boulders from the mossy forest is actually dramatic.
-I also like the wilderness feel of Goody goody camp, the swampland leading to Venado, the Boracay lunch camp in the middle of the boulders, and of course river crossing at Agco River.
+The first glimpse of the boulders emerging from the mossy forest creates a truly dramatic scene.
+I also appreciate the wilderness ambiance of Goody Goody camp, the passage through swampland leading to Venado, the Boracay lunch camp nestled in the heart of the boulders, and, of course, the river crossing at Agco River.

 Mt.
 Kinabalu